Spider-Man: Romantic interests

 As a high-schooler, Peter Parker's romantic interests first included his first crush, fellow high-school student Liz Allan, and his first date, with Betty Brant, who was secretary to the Daily Bugle newspaper publisher J. Jonah Jameson.
 Peter eventually falls in love with his college girlfriend Gwen Stacy, daughter of New York City Police Department detective Captain George Stacy.
 Her father is killed by Doctor Octopus, and Gwen blames Spider-Man for his death, not realizing Peter's secret identity.
 Gwen Stacy later dies after being held hostage by the Green Goblin.
 The Green Goblin throws her from a bridge and Spider-Man attempts to save her, but a "snap" sound effect suggests that Spider-Man's web broke her neck when it interrupted her fall.
 The event of her death and ramifications are revisited in many subsequent storylines.

 Mary Jane Watson is first introduced in 1965, but does not become fully visible until the following year.
 Peter's Aunt May constantly suggests her as a blind date, which Peter continually postpones.
 When he finally meets her, she declares "Face It Tiger....
 You Just Hit the Jackpot!", which becomes a repeated catchphrase.
 They date off and on through storylines over subsequent decades.
-She become Peter's best friend; in a storyline of 1987, they marry.
+She becomes Peter's best friend; in a storyline of 1987, they marry.
 However, in a story written two decades later, their marriage is erased from the memory of the world by Mephisto, in exchange for saving Aunt May's life.

 Felicia Hardy, the Black Cat, is a reformed cat burglar who was Spider-Man's only superhuman girlfriend and partner.